deadshot674gam/Data-Structures/README.md

 # Data-Structures
-This is a repository containing various data bases implemented in various languages.
+This is a repository containing various data structures implemented in various languages.